JohnnyEch0/MPCFILL_Edge_remover/Readme.md

-# MPC FILL EDGE REMOVER
+# MPC FILL EDGE REMOVER - exe branch
 This is a simple tool to process a folder of card images downloaded from [mpcfill.com](https://mpcfill.com/) into images files of fixed dimensions whilst removing the bleed-borders which they use for cutting.
 Right now I was to lazy to add more flags and a flag parser, might add it later.

 Some math was stolen from [preshtildeath](https://github.com/preshtildeath/print-proxy-prep/blob/main/main.py#L129)

 ## Usage
-- Download Images from mpcfill
-- put them in a folder within the script folder
+- Download .exe and put into the folder with your downloaded mpcfill images
-- install pillow
-- run python main.py "source images folder" "cropped folder"
-## Flags
-- use -test for running a trial of 7 images
-- use -d or -dimensions to change target dimensions (use like "-d 1000x2000")
+- Execute the .exe and change parameters if you wish (to cut more or less of a cutting edge, change dimensions, do a test run etc.)